-Using pictures can be a great visual tool within your power point.
-However don’t feel like you need a picture for everything point you are making.
+Using pictures can be a great visual tool within your PowerPoint.
+However don’t feel like you need a picture for every point you are making.
 Picking just one strong and relating image to have in your background of the slide can be much more effective than having a collection of different images.

 Let icons do the talking

-Text heavy slides are the biggest culprits when it comes to a bad presentation and I am sure we all at some point have been the victim to a PowerPoint like it!
-Make sure to ask yourself as you’re typing away – ‘Do I really need this’? most of the time the answer is NO!
-Instead of relying solely on text use iconography to make your point your audience came to listen to your presentation, not to read it!
+Text heavy slides are the biggest culprits when it comes to bad presentation design and I am sure we all at some point have been the victim of a PowerPoint like it!
+Make sure to ask yourself as you’re typing away – ‘Do I really need this?’ – most of the time the answer is NO!
+Instead of relying solely on text use iconography to make your point; your audience came to listen to your presentation, not to read it!

 “Slides should reinforce your words, not repeat them.”

 – Seth Godin